-A reference group advises the department on the surveys.
-Its membership is the three school sectors (government, Catholic and independent), secondary principals from each sector, the higher education sector, and the Queensland Curriculum and Assessment Authority.
+A reference group advises the Department on the surveys.
+It's membership is drawn from the three school sectors (government, Catholic and independent), secondary principals from each sector, the higher education sector, and the Queensland Curriculum and Assessment Authority.

-The Next Step and Early School Leavers surveys provide valuable information to improve the services that are available to young adults in the future.
-The surveys collect information about what young adults are doing in the year after leaving school.
+The Next Step surveys provide valuable information to improve the services that are available to school leavers in the future.
+The surveys collect information about what school leavers are doing in the year after leaving school.

 The surveys information assists: